 For 2010 to 2017, the District received an assessment from Snohomish County landowners ($5 per parcel plus $0.05 per acre).
 This led to many successes and stories from the field, including:

 With rapid urbanization comes an increased pressure on our natural resources.
 Requests for our services from constituents, partners and local jurisdictions have also increased.
-To help meet this demand, Snohomish County Council approved an $1 increase in 2018.
-We propose to continue this incremental approach of $1 per year increase for the next 4 years to best serve our local communities.
+To help meet this demand, Snohomish County Council approved an $1 increase in 2018, and another $1 increase in 2019.
+We propose to continue this incremental approach of $1 per year increase for the next 3 years to best serve our local communities.

 The Power of Partnership

 We would not be able to do this work without our partners.
 Our Rates and Charges proposal allows us to invest in and support the work of our local partners such as: